FarsTail: A Persian Natural Language Inference Dataset: Experiments

-The results in Table~\ref{tab:advanced} demonstrate the usefulness of transfer learning in data-poor languages.
-Note that our best overall result is obtained using the \textit{Translate-Source} approach with fastText embeddings.
-Anyway, this 78.13\% test accuracy shows that there is a big room for improving the current methods to be useful for real-world NLP applications in different languages.
+For brevity, we just report the result of one representation for DecompAtt, ESIM, and HBMP.
+In the ESIM and HBMP methods, all representations obtained almost similar accuracies; while in the DecompAtt method, word2vec considerably outperformed other embeddings.
+According to Table~\ref{tab:overall-results}, the BERT models obtained the best accuracies with a large margin compared to other models.
+Between ParsBERT and mBERT, the latter shows a slightly better performance.
+Anyway, this 83.38\% test accuracy shows that there is a big room for improving the current methods to be useful for real-world NLP applications in different languages.

+To provide a more detailed view of the performance of different models, Fig.~\ref{fig:confusion} shows the confusion matrices of six best performing ones.
+According to this figure, the most difficult class for all methods is \textit{contradiction} that is confused more with \textit{entailment} than \textit{neutral}.
+This is because distinguishing a contradiction situation, especially from an entailment one, needs higher levels of natural language understanding than superficial pattern recognition.

+On the other hand, the \textit{neutral} class is the simplest one because many neutral samples can be easily identified by simple patterns like the overlap between their \textit{premise} and \textit{hypothesis}.
+This is compatible with the statistics presented in Table~\ref{tab:statistics} where the overlap between premises and hypotheses in the \textit{neutral} class is clearly different from that in the other two classes.
+Obviously, the performance of the models that rely on such superficial clues can degrade in out-of-distribution situations.
+The next section is a step towards investigating these biases in the FarsTail dataset.